HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Map_Properties.md

 *   navTop
 *   navBottom

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the navControlsImageConfig property of a Map widget.
+//Sample code to set the navControlsImageConfig property of a Map widget.

 frmMap.myMap.navControlsImageConfig = {
  zoomIn: "a.png",